Call For Media and Government Investigation

 sarva-dharma-stupa-and-poorna-chandra-hall-puttaparthi.gif

-Why would they not want to heed a call for media and government investigation of these many allegations, which include (but go far beyond) wide-scale serial sexual abuse of boys and young men from India and many other countries, implication in and cover up of killings in his bedroom in June 1993, massive deployment of multi billions of international funds to erect lavish buildings far exceed good works like hospitals but which flashily glorify him as God on earth.
+Why would they not want to heed a call for media and government investigation of these many allegations?
+These compelling accounts include (but go far beyond) wide-scale serial sexual abuse of boys and young men from India and many other countries, implication in and cover up of killings in his bedroom in June 1993, massive deployment of multi billions of international funds to erect lavish buildings far exceed good works like hospitals but which flashily glorify him as God on earth.
 See, Sai Baba Exchequer Worth Billions.
 Many Countries Donate, and Sai Baba, Kubla Khan, Citizen Kane, Bill Gates et alia.

 The Status of Witnesses Who Claim Abuse By Sai Baba